Call for Proposals

 - Migrating classic data warehouse and business intelligence projects to Big Data & Co.

 - Use cases that have led to measurable improvements in business through data analysis

 - Use of Tools for modern data-centered applications (presented in the context of specific areas of application and usage scenarios)

 Please indicate your preference for a regular presentation lasting up to 45 minutes or for a long session of up to 75 minutes.
 Tutorials have been scheduled for full days (6-7 hours).
 Please send a target-group-specific abstract (400–700 characters) of your proposed presentation.
 Supplementary materials (long abstracts, slides, Proposals, etc.) are also welcome.

-The deadline for submissions is May 3rd, 2019.
-The complete schedule will be available online by mid-June.
+The deadline for submissions is May 11th, 2020.
+The complete schedule will be available online by end of June.

 Find the members of the conference board here.